duckyfuz/treehouse/README.md

 **NatActivity** serves as a platform for administrators to add nationwide activities, encompassing significant events like national holidays and community engagements.
 The information required for each activity is succinct, comprising its name, date, and location.

-**Residence**, functioning as an enum within UserDetails, groups users based on their residential areas.
-This categorization ensures that users are presented with events relevant to their vicinity.
+**Residence**, functioning as an enum within UserDetails, is essentially a list of residential areas.
+This categorization ensures that users are only presented with events relevant to their vicinity.
+This is a field that only administrators will have access to and will slowly grow to include every neighbourhood in Singapore.

 **UserDetails**, as its name implies, serves as a repository for individual user information.
 This includes user-specific data such as nicknames, profile pictures, and a record of the activities they have participated in, providing a comprehensive overview of each user's engagement on the platform.
 (In the future, I'm planning to store this data in Authentication `attributes` instead!)